-In the year 2020-21 - a total of 537 members comprising of Faculty, non-teaching staff and third-party vendors inside the residential campus.
+In the year 2021-22 a total of 653 members comprising of Faculty, non-teaching staff and third-party vendors rendering services inside the residential campus.

 All our respondents indicated that MU's growth was evident and mostly favourable towards attaining a long term vision of a global standard institution in-the-making.
+Their satisfaction levels were mostly high.